bio-tools/biotoolsDocs/curators_guide.rst

 - **1.** **MUST** acurately describe the license used.
 - **2.** **SHOULD** use "Proprietary" in cases where the software is under license (not defined in biotoolsSchema) whereby it can be obtained from the provider (*e.g.* for money), and then owned, *i.e.* definitely not an open-source or free software license.
+- **3.** **SHOULD use "Unlicensed" for software which is not licensed and is not "Proprietary".
-- **3.** **SHOULD** use "Other" if the software is available under a license not listed by biotoolsSchema and which is not "Proprietary".
+- **4.** **SHOULD** use "Other" if the software is available under a license not listed by biotoolsSchema and which is not "Proprietary".

   .. note::
-  - a controlled vocabulary of valid terms is defined in `biotoolsSchema <https://github.com/bio-tools/biotoolsSchema/tree/master/versions/biotools-2.0.0>`_.)
+  - a controlled vocabulary of valid terms is defined in `biotoolsSchema <https://github.com/bio-tools/biotoolsSchema/tree/master/versions/biotools-2.0.0>`_.
   - see the `syntax guidelines <http://biotools.readthedocs.io/en/latest/api_attribute_model_dev.html#license>`_.

 .. tip:: Use the "Other" license for custom institutional licenses that are out of scope of `biotoolsSchema <https://github.com/bio-tools/biotoolsSchema/tree/master/versions/biotools-2.0.0>`_.
 If you've found a license that you think should be included in biotoolsSchema please report it *via* `GitHub <https://github.com/bio-tools/biotoolsSchema/issues/new>`_.